jewelsofthought/neshama/site/posts/qkab/energy.md

 Science in the beginning had a relatively easy time, for in its beginnings it investigated the so-called "spiritual" effects of things.
 I am speaking of what is referred to as superstition—which was the word we used to describe those "extra-natural" or  metaphysical forces.

 The quantum arena speaks of such energy.
 We feel it's effect in our everyday lives with our cell phones and other wireless devices.
 Yet there is an even more subtle energy, one that vivifies everything.
 We call it alive when we see it move, and inanimate when it doesn't.
 Yet they all react to input and energy affects their structure and sometimes their behaviour too.
 They are alive, or at least reactive, to these energetic forces.

+### Hadronic energy

+It is the force that "appears" at the core of the atom, and nowhere else we can see.
+It binds the sub-atomic particles that make up the elemental framework of our world.
+It holds these disparate parts together to form the functional elements of our reality.
+It is as primal as sex, as irrepressible as love, forming the building blocks of our universe.